 The LGBT community is among the most prevalent groups that are victims of stigma by other people and even by their own families, friends, and coworkers.
 A major reason for this is that the general population still lacks knowledge, comprehension, and empathy.
 Also, others somehow practice a strict belief for them to reject people who do not belong to the normal male and female categories.

 Bullying also makes up a large percentage of the pie on the major matters that cause LGBT anxiety and depression.
+“There is no remorse or “just kidding.”
+The final hallmark of bullying behavior is the intent and knowledge that they can, and likely will, do it again and can purposely keep people on guard.”
+Paul Schwartzman, LMHC, MS, DAPA explains.
 It seems that prejudiced students, parents, and other individuals still haven’t gotten tired of criticizing those who are different from the rest, despite their skills and what good they can offer to the community.
 Teachers and other educators should act upon this immediately if this is present in their classrooms or school surroundings.
 They must help prevent this violent act from happening and educate their students about the concept of equality and discrimination.

 The Need For Therapy